paulwib/gulp-ssg/README.md

 ## Example

+So how can this be used?
 It gets more interesting when combined with other pipes.
 For example:

 ```javascript
 var ssg = require('../');